Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Pension Board of Harrow Council met on Monday 5 February 2024 to review the performance of the Harrow Pension Fund, discuss audit findings, and consider government consultations on pension investments.
-The Board noted the quarterly performance update, the completion of the 2021-22 audit, and reviewed items from the Pension Fund Committee, while also discussing recruitment for a vacant board position and the council's work programme.
+The Pension Board of Harrow Council met on Monday 5 February 2024 to discuss the performance of the Harrow Pension Fund, review audit reports, and consider government consultations on investment pooling.
+The Board noted updates on pension administration performance, the audit of the 2021-22 accounts, and progress on filling a vacancy for an active scheme member representative.

 The Board received an update on the administration performance of the Harrow Pension Fund for the quarter ending 31 December 2023.
-A total of 1,876 tasks were completed, with an average of 73% finished within the target time.
-Performance had dipped due to staffing changes and issues with the council's payroll system.
-Two new complaints were received: one concerning a late pension payment, which was resolved, and another regarding a death grant eligibility, which was not upheld.
-The Board was also informed about ongoing issues with active members' annual benefit statements, with approximately 970 outstanding.
-A fix was being tested, with statements expected to be available via Member Self Service by the end of March 2024.
-The late issuance of these statements had been logged as a breach.
-The Board queried a £200,000 rise in administration costs due to the assignment of the council's payroll system to the Pension Fund, with an explanation requiring a private session.
-The report was noted by the Board.
+The Administration Team completed 1,876 tasks, with 73% of these finished within the target time.
+Performance dipped during this quarter due to staffing changes and ongoing issues with the Council's payroll system.
+Two new complaints were received: one concerning the late payment of a first monthly pension, which was resolved to the complainant's satisfaction, and another regarding ineligibility for a death grant, which was not upheld under the Council's dispute resolution procedure.
+The Board was also informed that some active members' annual benefit statements were still outstanding due to payroll system issues, with approximately 970 statements yet to be issued.
+A further fix was being tested, with the aim of making these available via Member Self Service by the end of March 2024.
+The late issuance of these statements has been logged as a breach.
+The Board queried a £200,000 rise in administration costs attributed to the Council's payroll system, with the explanation requiring a private session due to confidential member information.

 Audit of Pension Fund Accounts 2021-22

 The Board reviewed the Audit Report of Pension Fund Accounts for 2021-2022.
-The formal sign-off of the accounts had been delayed due to national issues affecting local authority audits, although the audit itself was largely complete.
-The auditors, Mazars, had reported their findings to the Governance, Audit, Risk Management and Standards (GARMS) Committee.
+The audit was largely complete, with only minor presentational changes required.
+However, formal sign-off was delayed due to national issues affecting local authority audits.
+The auditors, Mazars, reported their findings to the Governance, Audit, Risk Management and Standards (GARMS) Committee on 29 November 2023.
 The Board expressed concern that governance could be compromised if account balances from fund managers were not received promptly.
-Officers explained that while monthly valuations were available, auditors required direct confirmation from managers.
-To address this, officers would write to fund managers early in the process for the 2023-24 accounts, requesting prompt responses to auditor requests.
-The report was noted by the Board.
+Officers explained that while monthly valuations are received, auditors require direct confirmation from managers.
+Procedures are in place to ensure timely responses from fund managers for future audits.

 Review of Pension Fund Committee Items

-A report summarising matters considered by the Pension Fund Committee on 20 December 2023 was presented.
-The Board noted that the funding level of the Pension Fund had improved significantly since the 2022 Triennial Valuation, largely due to rising interest rates.
-The Board inquired about reducing equity investments, and was advised that the Pension Fund's investment consultants recommended continuous monitoring and re-balancing of holdings.
-The Pension Fund Committee was retaining a 50% allocation to equities.
-The Board also asked about de-risking and whether Harrow's Pension Fund performed below benchmark.
-Officers explained that while some managers had underperformed, leading to the replacement of two equity managers in 2021 and 2022, the strategic allocation to equities remained at 50%.
-The performance of some London CIV equity funds was noted as a concern.
-The Board was informed that the newly appointed Chief Investment Officer of London CIV would be invited to the next Pension Fund Committee meeting.
-The report was noted.
+The Board reviewed matters considered by the Pension Fund Committee on 20 December 2023.
+The funding level of the Pension Fund had improved significantly since the 2022 Triennial Valuation, primarily due to rising interest rates increasing the discount rate applied to future pension liabilities.
+The Board inquired about reducing equity investments, and was advised that the Pension Fund's investment consultants recommend continuous monitoring and rebalancing of holdings.
+The Committee had reviewed its strategic asset allocation, retaining a 50% allocation to equities.
+The Board also asked about de-risking strategies and whether Harrow's Pension Fund performed below benchmark.
+Officers noted that while some investment managers had underperformed, leading to the replacement of two equity managers in 2021 and 2022, the Committee continues to monitor performance.
+The performance of some London CIV equity funds was noted as a concern for other LGPS funds.
+The Chief Investment Officer of London CIV will be invited to the next Pension Fund Committee meeting.

 Government Consultation on Investments and Pooling